Shoresh613/rocm-strix-halo/README.md

 Congratulations, you now have ROCm support on your Strix Halo!

-You can now use `rocm-smi` to check the status of your GPU (workload, temperature).
+You can now use `rocm-smi` to check the status of your GPU (workload, temperature, VRAM usage).
 Use watch for permanent reading.
 In a terminal you can have this open (if you like):

 ```bash
 watch rocm-smi
 ```

-## Installing PyTorch (Docling example)
+## Official PyTorch support (Docling example)
-Here's how to install pytorch once ROCm is installed.
+Here's how to install Pytorch once ROCm is installed.

 https://rocm.docs.amd.com/projects/radeon-ryzen/en/latest/docs/install/installryz/native_linux/install-pytorch.html

-We will use uv to install it in virtual environments.
+We will use `uv` to install it in virtual environments.
 Make sure to install pytorch before installing the requirements for the project, in order for the correct pytorch to be pulled.
 Installing the wrong pytorch first, then removing it, and only then installing the correct pytorch has a high probability of failure.

-Make sure you have astral-uv installed:
+Make sure you have `astral-uv` installed:

 ```bash
 sudo snap install astral-uv
 ```

-In this scenario, we will install it for use with Docling, so we create a docling folder at a suitable location.
+In this scenario, we will install it for use with Docling, so we create a docling folder at a suitable location, e.g:

 ```bash
 mkdir ~/docling